Carnosine: benefits, dosage, contraindications

 Depression ✪✪✪✪✪

-Preliminary clinical research in patients with major depressive disorders shows that taking 400 mg of carnosine twice daily alongside citalopram, titrated up to 40 mg per day, for 6 weeks, improves symptoms of depression measured on the Hamilton Depression Rating Scale (HAM-D) compared to placebo and citalopram.
+Preliminary clinical research conducted in patients with major depressive disorder shows that taking 400 mg of carnosine twice daily, together with citalopram treatment titrated up to a dose of 40 mg per day for 6 weeks, improves depression symptoms measured on the Hamilton Depression Rating Scale (HAM-D), compared with placebo and citalopram.

 Posologie